david-hodgetts/data-pipes-schema-exploration/readme.md

 Note that by convention each schema defines a Root objectType.
 This is the entry point for the schema.

-Finally, we keep in mind that this representation could also serve as a serialization format.
+Finally, we should keep in mind that this representation could also serve as a serialization format.

 ## Structural representation (syntax tree)